sherine-k/okd.io/docs/guides/upi-sno.md

 chmod -R 777 /shares/registry
 ```

-Export the Share - this allows any service in the 192.168.122.xxx range to access NFS
+Export the share, this allows any service in the 192.168.122.xxx range to access NFS

 ```
 echo "/shares/registry  192.168.122.0/24(rw,sync,root_squash,no_subtree_check,no_wdelay)" > /etc/exports